coinbase/verifying-paymaster/README.md

 ## Features

 - Signature-based validation of user operations
-- Optional balance and allowance prechecks for ERC20 tokens
+- Optional balance precheck for ERC20 tokens
+- Optional prepayment in validation phase
 - Support for sponsoring user operations with or without token transfers
 - Configurable bundler restrictions
 - Owner-controlled management of bundler allowlist and verifying signer

+View more information in the docs(./docs/README.md)

 ## ERC-4337 Overview